 Jewish Life and Culture in Film

-From feature films to documentaries, explore a wide range of stories of the Jewish experience through film.
+From feature films to documentaries, explore a wide range of stories of the Jewish experience.
+There is something for everyone to watch and enjoy.

 Tango Shalom2021Get this item

 With a clash of cultures vibe, this movie explores a massive dilemma with a lot of heart and laughs.
-To save his Hebrew school from financial ruin, Moshe Yehuda, a Hasidic Rabbi, has the idea to enter a televised tango competition with a partner who is not his wife.
+To save his Hebrew school from financial ruin, Moshe Yehuda, a Hasidic Rabbi, enters a televised tango competition with a partner who is not his wife.
 His Orthodox beliefs dictate that he’s not allowed to touch another woman, so Moshe consults other religious leaders to figure out a way.
-Filmed on a small budget, yet it delivers big on fun and tango.
-Recommended by Sharon.
+Filmed on a small budget, it delivers big on fun and tango.
+Suggested by Sharon.

 Keep the Change2018Get this item